Cyclone Marcus: Preparation and impact

 Before the storm, on 15 March, the Australian Bureau of Meteorology (BoM) issued cyclone warnings for Darwin, the Tiwi Islands, and parts of the northwest Top End.
 Major events and flights in and out of Darwin were cancelled.
 Approximately 26,000 homes were affected by electricity outages as a result of the destructive winds, even in areas as far south as Batchelor and Adelaide River.
 Thousands of trees were destroyed across the Greater Darwin region including many African mahoganies planted after Cyclone Tracy for their fast growing and expansive shade qualities.

 Public schools and non-essential public service agencies were closed while the clean-up efforts continued and tree trunks removed from roads.
 Cyclone Marcus was the most destructive storm to hit Darwin since Cyclone Tracy caused devastation on Christmas Eve of 1974.
 The insurance loss were over A$85 million (US$65.6 million).
 In all, Marcus caused an estimated total of A$97.46 million (US$75 million) in damages.

+The Palmerston City Council election, scheduled for 17 March, was postponed by a week until 24 March because of Marcus.

 The cleanup response was coordinated by the Northern Territory Emergency Services and included soldiers from the 5th Battalion and the 1st Combat Engineer Regiment of the Australian Army.
 The US Marine Rotational Force – Darwin (MRF-D) also contributed to the cleanup effort.